-- 16. The undertaking shall provide a breakdown of its net revenue for the reporting period (both in monetary amount and as a percentage of its total revenue) into the following NACE-code activities:
+- 24.16.
+The In addition to the information provided following ESRS 2 SBM-1, the undertaking shall provide a breakdown of its net revenue for the reporting period (both in monetary amount and as a percentage of its total revenue) into the following NACE-code activities1:

 - (a) B.05 Mining of coal and lignite

 - (b) B.07 Mining of metal ores

+- (c) B.08 Other mining and quarrying

+- (d) B.09 Mining support activities

+- (e) C.19 Manufacture of coke oven products

+- (f) other Other NACE codes

-&lt;sup>2 This disclosure requirement is consistent with the requirements included in EBA Pillar 3 ITS Template 1 Banking book - Climate change transition risk - Credit quality of exposures by sector, emissions and residual maturity.
+&lt;sup>1 This disclosure requirement is consistent with the requirements included in EBA Pillar 3 ITS Template 1 Banking book - Climate change transition risk - Credit quality of exposures by sector, emissions and residual maturity.